asreview/paper-megameta-postprocessing-screeningresults/README.md

 -  `deduplicate_doi.R` - This script contains a function to deduplicate the records, based on doi, while maintaining all information.
 -  `quality_check.R` - This script corrects those labels which were incorrect according to 2 quality checks: Quality check 1 (incorrectly assigned irrelevant), Quality check 2 (incorrectly assigned relevant).
 -  `deduplicate_for_q-check_titles.R` - This script is used in the `quality_check.R` to deduplicate the records from the quality check based on title.
-- `deduplicate_conservatively.R` - this script contains a function to deduplicate the records in a  conservative way based on title, author, year and journal/issn
+-  `deduplicate_conservative.R` - this script contains a function to deduplicate the records in a  conservative way based on title, author, year and journal/issn

 ## Results
-The result of the `master_script_merging_after_asreview.R` is `output/megemeta_merged_after_screening_asreview.xslx`.
+The result of the `master_script_quality_check.R` is `output/megameta_asreview_quality_checked.xslx`.
 In this dataset the following columns have been added:

 - `index` (1-165045):